ibexa/documentation-developer/docs/templating/templates/create_custom_view_matcher.md

 ```

 The matcher checks whether the owner of the current content (by its ContentInfo or Location)
-matches any of the values passed in configuration (line 44).
+matches any of the values passed in configuration.

 ## Matcher service